mira-merkell/clap-clap/README.md

 * Provide a safe-Rust interface to the [CLAP API].
 * Follow CLAP framework and terminology of extension modules.
-* Let plugins interact dynamically CLAP hosts.
+* Let plugins interact dynamically with CLAP hosts.
 * Build extensive testing and debugging platform for plugin authors.

 [CLAP]: https://cleveraudio.org